 Who We Serve

-Chapter 916 of the Laws of Florida provides for the Department of Children and Families (DCF) to evaluate and treat persons who are committed by a court as being Incompetent to Proceed (ITP) through the criminal justice system because of a mental illness.
-The law also provides for DCF to treat persons found to be Not Guilty by reason of Insanity (NGI) who are also found to be dangerous to themselves or others.
+Chapter 916 of the Florida Statutes provides for the Department of Children and Families (DCF) to evaluate and treat persons who are committed by a court as being incompetent to proceed (ITP) through the criminal justice system because of a mental illness.
+The law also provides for DCF to treat persons found to be not guilty by reason of insanity (NGI) who are also found to be dangerous to themselves or others.

 The men who are NGI are treated until they are no longer considered to be manifestly dangerous.
-They are then returned to court for a hearing to determine whether a proposed discharge plan is acceptable.
-If the plan is accepted the Resident is 1) discharged to a civil hospital if he is in need of further in-patient treatment; 2) placed in a community program such as a half-way house; or 3) placed on his own with follow-up treatment mandated.
+They are then returned to Court for a hearing to determine whether a proposed discharge plan is acceptable.
+If the plan is accepted, the Patient is discharged to a civil hospital if he needs further in-patient treatment, placed in a community program such as a halfway house, or placed on his own with follow-up treatment mandated.